Australia v England, fifth test scoreboard

-SYDNEY Scoreboard after Australia beat England by 281 runs on the third day of the fifth Ashes test at the Sydney Cricket Ground on Sunday.
+SYDNEY Scoreboard at close of play on the second day of the fifth Ashes test between Australia and England at the Sydney Cricket Ground on Saturday.

 - -